liman.io

 This makes sense given that the documentation on Realm’s Swift SDK notes that “Realm Database does not automatically set values for new required properties.
 You must use a migration block to set default values for new required properties.”
 Although the migration itself happens automatically, you have to specify a new schemaVersion in Realm’s default configuration, i.e., Realm.Configuration.defaultConfiguration, at least.

-With the client and server side updated, gitlapp can now act on the isPinned property and store the corresponding documents in Realm.
-Meanwhile, older versions of gitlapp can still interact with Realm despite not being aware of the newly added required property.
+With the client and server side updated, catalyst can now act on the isPinned property and store the corresponding documents in Realm.
+Meanwhile, older versions of catalyst can still interact with Realm despite not being aware of the newly added required property.